 Welcome to eBooks by Luv-2-learn

-The inspiration might have struck while watching a documentary about the National Health Service (NHS), during a hospital visit to a relative, or as a sudden revelation when contemplating your life's next steps.
-You relocated from your homeland as a qualified nurse, choosing to pursue your vocation by dedicating your skills and expertise to patients in need.
-Working as a nurse or carer, whether in a hospital or a care home, may have seemed like a fulfilling career choice.
+The inspiration for a new career may have struck while watching a documentary about the National Health Service (NHS), or watching a handy man DIY type program inspiring you to want to be a plumber.
+Maybe, during a hospital visit to a relative, or as a sudden revelation came to you while visiting a museum or a stately home that you want to be an architect when contemplating your next steps in life.
+You relocated from your homeland as a qualified person, choosing to pursue your vocation by dedicating your skills and expertise to your new employer.

 Experiencing your nurse training at university and the knowledge gained via clinical placements you have decided nursing is for you.